hal/elemento/README.md

 # Flow

-The module `elemento-flow` provides a way to execute a list of asynchronous tasks in parallel or sequentially, or to execute a single task repeatedly as long as certain conditions are met.
+The class [Flow](https://hal.github.io/elemento/apidocs/org/jboss/elemento/flow/Flow.html) provides methods to execute a list of asynchronous tasks in parallel or sequentially, or to execute a single task repeatedly as long as certain conditions are met.

-See the API documentation of [Flow](https://hal.github.io/elemento/apidocs/org/jboss/elemento/flow/Flow.html) for more details.
+See the API documentation of [`org.jboss.elemento.flow`](https://hal.github.io/elemento/apidocs/org/jboss/elemento/flow/package-summary.html) for more details.

 ## Parallel